peeriq/cashflow-challenge/README.md

 Fixed payment | The fixed payment amount computed above.
 Note!
 This will be the same in every payment!
-Interest payment | The interest payment for this period, computed as the starting balance times the APY divided by 12 Principal payment | The principal payment for this period computed as the fixed payment minus the interest payment Ending balance | The starting balance minus the interest payment and the principal payment Total interest | The total interest paid, computed as a rolling sum of all the interest payments to date
+Interest payment | The interest payment for this period, computed as the starting balance times the APY divided by 12 Principal payment | The principal payment for this period computed as the fixed payment minus the interest payment Ending balance | The starting balance minus the principal payment Total interest | The total interest paid, computed as a rolling sum of all the interest payments to date

 This example computation with the above parameters ($250,000 principal, 30 year term, 3.625% APY)